arangodb/docs-hugo/site/content/3.10/get-started/on-premises-installation.md

 ## Installation

 Head to [arangodb.com/download](https://www.arangodb.com/download/),
-select your operating system and download ArangoDB.
+select your operating system, and download ArangoDB.
 You may also follow the instructions on how to install with a package manager, if available.

 If you installed a binary package under Linux, the server is